seydx/homebridge-mercedesme/README.md

 * `cars.model` - **not required** : Model of the car (Default: Mercedes)
 * `cars.port` - **required** : Server port for authentication process (e.g. 3000)
 * `cars.maxRange` - **not required** : Maximum distance after full tank load (for calculating range in % for battery state if API doesnt send the percentage)
+* `cars.remoteAuth.active` - **not required** : Activate to proceed the authentication process from a remote device
+* `cars.remoteAuth.code` - **not required** : Manually obtained code during remote access from the url

 ## First start

+There are two ways to start the authentication process:

+1. If you have access to the browser of the device from which the plugin is running, open the browser and visit **http://localhost:PORTFROMCONFIG**.
+After pressing **Start** the Mercedes login screen should appear.
+After logging in and granting access, a token is generated and stored in your local storage for further access.

-After starting the plugin, visit "**http://localhost:PORTFROMCONFIG**" (from the device where the plugin is running) and click on **Start**.
-Login screen from mercedes should pop up and after logging in and granting access a Token will be generated and stored in your local storage for further access.
+2. If you don't have access to the browser of the device from which the plugin is running (e.g. Raspbian Lite), open ``Config UI > Plugins > Homebridge Mercedesme Settings``, expand **Remote Authentication** and select **Active**.
+Restart Homebridge for the changes to take effect and visit **http://HOSTIP:PORTFROMCONFIG**.
+After pressing **Start** the Mercedes login screen should appear.
+After logging in and granting access, you will be redirected to localhost and the browser should give an error.
+Copy the **code** after _"callback?code="_ from the url bar and put it also in your config.json (``Config UI > Plugins > Homebridge Mercedesme Settings > Remote Authentication > Code``).
+After restarting Homebridge a token will be generated and stored in your local storage for further access.

 ## Supported clients